jashanpreet-singh-99/java_core_tutorials/README.md

-Lectures content and curriculum tree structure.
+# Lectures

+1. Introduction and History of Java Language.